Approaches to Conflict-free Replicated Data Types: Final remarks

 \section{Final remarks}

-We came a long way from ad hoc optimistic replication with user-provided merge functions.
-CRDTs offer a principled approach to optimistic replication, allowing achieving causal consistency and strong convergence, the goals for partition tolerant, low latency systems.
-They solved the ``losing concurrent updates'' problem without requiring concurrency control or transactions.
-This goes beyond just mere convergence and allows desirable outcomes not possible if restricting to sequential histories.

-Like sequential data types, they provide general abstractions useful to write distributed applications.
-Unlike sequential data types, its usage may be more difficult.
-They may embrace concurrency in their specification and may force programmers to think in terms of concurrency.
-Nevertheless, CRDTs have been successfully applied in the industry, allowing systems not only ``available'' but with low response times even for large spatial spans.
+We came a long way from ad hoc optimistic replication.
+CRDTs offer a principled approach to optimistic replication, achieving semantically meaningful convergence and causal consistency, two main goals for partition tolerant systems.
+They avoid ``losing concurrent updates'' without requiring concurrency control or transactions, and allow some desirable outcomes not possible if restricting to sequential histories.
+Like sequential data types, they provide general useful abstractions, but their usage may be more difficult, as they may embrace concurrency in their specification and force programmers to think in terms of concurrency.
+Nevertheless, CRDTs have been successfully applied in the industry, allowing systems with low response times even for large spatial spans.

 The operation-based and state-based are substantially different approaches.
-The former more suitable to a known group of participants under good connectivity, and the later good for long partitions, disconnected operation and independent groups of participants to meet.
-Op-based allows small messages, better reuse of sequential data types (with commutative operations), and tends to have smaller state.
-State-based has typically larger states and messages, leading to less frequent propagation, and less ``fresh'' data.
+The former is more suitable to a known group of participants under good connectivity, and the latter is good for long partitions, disconnected operation and independent groups of participants that eventually meet.
+The op-based approach allows small messages, better reuse of sequential data types (with commutative operations), and tends to have smaller state.
+The state-based approach results in typically larger states and messages, leading to less frequent propagation, and less ``fresh'' data.
 This is partially solved by the delta-state approach which, if using smart delta propagation, can potentially result in smaller messages, allowing more ``freshness''.
-Pure-op based is a special point in the design space for op-based, demanding causality information from the middleware to be efficient.
-Even though, it is limited compared with general op-based.
-Causal stability is an important ingredient in pure-op, to optimize state size, but nothing prevents it to be used in the general op-based, and it provides semantically useful information.
+The pure-op approach is a special point in the design space of op-based CRDTs, demanding causality information from the middleware.
+It is limited compared with the general op-based approach, as it cannot extract information from the state when operations are invoked.
+Causal stability is an important ingredient in pure-op CRDTs, to optimize state size, but nothing prevents it from being used in the general op-based approach, where it may be useful, e.g., to discard tombstones, as it provides semantically useful information.